tinganchen/AlignQ/README.md

 ### CDF alignment quantization

-* **Motivation**: our main contribution is to diminish the quantization error from the mismatch of training/testing data (non-i.i.d).
+* **Motivation**: our main contribution is to diminish the quantization error from the mismatch of training/testing data (non-i.i.d)

 * **Method**: align data to the same uniform space by CDF transformation